*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Since a virtual pinball machine gives you the same ability to upgrade components that you would get with any computer and the selection of games that you would get with any personal gaming system, it’s easy to get started with what’s available and upgrade whenever that becomes possible.

-If you decide to go with a build kit, we would recommend sticking with cabinet and decorating options as you will definitely be able to find better prices on electronics that what we saw from the kits that included those elements in their package.
+If you decide to go with a build kit, I would recommend sticking with cabinet and decorating options as you will definitely be able to find better prices on electronics than what I saw from the kits that included those elements in their package.

 Whether you start from scratch or work from a kit, remember that building the machine is supposed to be an enjoyable step on the path toward having a virtual pinball machine in your game room that has a history and a story to go with all of the enjoyment that you get from playing it with family and friends.
 Don’t lose sight of that, and you’ll get to where you need to be.